-- If you need to know more about measles, or need advice on what to do next, call healthdirect on 1800 022 222 to speak with a registered nurse, 24 hours, 7 days a week.
+- If you need to know more about measles, or need advice on what to do next, call healthdirect on 1800 022 222 at any time to speak to a registered nurse (known as NURSE-ON-CALL in Victoria).

 - Find out more here about the National Immunisation Program Schedule.

 Learn more here about the development and quality assurance of healthdirect content.